MBA Course Descriptions

 BEPP7080 - Housing Markets (Course Syllabus)

 This course is designed for students interested in the economics and operations of housing markets.
 It is primarily a U.S. focused course, but does include a limited amount of international material for comparative purposes.
 The class is divided into four sections: (1) supply and demand for housing, including the operations of homebuilders and rental landlords; (2) house prices, including cycles and price dynamics; (3) international comparisons; and (4) public policy analysis applied to a current housing markets-related issue.
 This course presumes knowledge of intermediate economics, as we will apply that knowledge throughout the semester.
-For Wharton students, this means you must have passed BEPP 2500 (undergrads) or MGEC 6110 for MBA's.
+For Wharton students, this means you must have passed BEPP 2500 (undergrads) or BEPP 6110 for MBA's.
 Non-Wharton students should have taken the equivalent course in the College.
 Lecture with discussion required.

 Prerequisites: MGEC 6110